T6 – People

 Behaviors

-The following are the desirable leader’s behaviors in the people category:
+The following are the effective leader’s behaviors in the people category:

-- You ensure that people around you understand and, if possible, believe in the visions and goals that they work toward.
+2. You ensure that people around you understand and, if possible, believe in the visions and goals that they’re working toward.

-- You understand the motivations of relevant people and organizations and attempt to satisfy them when justifiable.
+3. You understand the real motivations of relevant people and organizations and attempt to satisfy them when justifiable.

-- You balance kindness and support with clear expectations and charisma.
+7. You balance kindness and support with clear expectations and an appropriate level of firmness.

-- You alert your managers to their mistakes but support their decisions if they don’t change them.
+12. You alert your managers to their mistakes but support their decisions if they don’t change their mind.